 Literal Web Server Control Overview

 The Literal control represents one of several options for adding content to a page.
 For static content, you can add markup directly to a page as HTML, without using a container.
 However, if you want to add content dynamically, you must add the content to a container.
-Typical containers are thecontrol, the Literal control, the control, and the control.
+Typical containers are the Label control, the Literal control, the Panel control, and the PlaceHolder control.

 In general, use a Literal control when you want to render text and controls directly into a page without any additional markup.

-.
-Any markup you add to the control is rendered as-is to the browser.
+PassThrough .
+Any markup that you add to the control is rendered as-is to the browser.

 Encode .
 Any markup that you add to the control is encoded using the HtmlEncode method, which converts HTML encoding into its text representation.
 For example, a <b> tag is rendered as <b>.
 Encoding is useful when you want the browser to display markup rather than interpret it.
 Encoding is also useful for security, to help prevent malicious markup from being executed in the browser.
 It recommended if you are displaying strings from an untrusted source.
 For more information, see How to: Protect Against Script Exploits in a Web Application by Applying HTML Encoding to Strings.